-- 2.10.
-Standard A standard check discloses an individual's criminal record, giving: - a) spent and unspent convictions - b) informed warnings and other non-court disposals from the Police National Computer
+Standard - A standard check discloses an individual's criminal record, giving:

+- spent and unspent convictions - informed warnings and other non-court disposals from the Police National Computer

 Some old and minor convictions and non-court disposals on a criminal record may not be disclosed.
 Fixed penalty tickets and parking fines aren't included in a standard check.